zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

   - _fklist_: the filename of a file containing the coordinates of a given electron k-point list (for the format, see the section on the calculation mode 'bands')
   - _phfreq\_cutoff_: the cutoff energy for the phonons.
 Phonon with their energy smaller than the cutoff (in meV) is ignored; 0.5-2 meV is recommended.
   - _delta\_smear_: the broadening (in meV) used for the Gaussian function used to model the Dirac delta function
-  - _sampling_: sampling type, 'uniform' or 'cauchy'; the former is a uniform random Brillouin zone grid, and is the default, while the 'Cauchy' is a useful option for polar materials
+  - _fqlist_: the filename of a file containing the coordinates of a given phonon q-point list will be used to compute the e-ph self-energy.
+For the format, see the section on the calculation mode 'bands'.
+This is optional.
+If _fqlist_ is absent or _fqlist_='', random q points will be generated (see below).
-  - _cauchy\_scale_: the width of the Cauchy function; used only when _sampling_ is 'cauchy' for polar materials
+  - _sampling_: sampling method for random q points used in e-ph self-energy calculation.
+The default value is 'uniform', indicates sampling random q points in the first BZ following uniform distribution.
+Another option is 'cauchy', sampling random q points following Cauchy distribution, which is useful for polar material.
+Note that random q points from other importance sampling methods or q points on regular MP grid is also possible, one just need to pre-generate the q points list to a file, and pass the file to `perturbo.x` via _fqlist_.
-  - _nsamples_: number of q-points used to compute the imaginary part of the e-ph self-energy for each k-point
+  - _cauchy\_scale_: the width of the Cauchy function; used only when _sampling_ is 'cauchy'.
-  - _polar\_split_: describes how to compute the e-ph matrix elements for in the presence of a polar e-ph interaction (here, the ab initio Frohlich interaction).
-Three options: ''(none), 'polar', or 'rmpol'.
-Leave it blank if users want to describes how to compute the entire e-ph matrix elements (including the polar contribution).
-Set it to 'polar' when computing only for elements (including the polar contribution); set if to 'rmpol' when computing only the nonpolar part of the matrix elements (the total minus the polar part).
-This variable is relevant only for polar materials.
+  - _nsamples_: number of random q-points sampled to compute the imaginary part of the e-ph self-energy for each k-point

 Here is the input file (pert.in):